minvws/hapi-fhir-jpaserver-starter/README.md

 To find your provider-id, look in the [settings file](src/main/resources/application.yaml).

-In the address DB you should have a entry that sets the address endpoint to: http://host.docker.internal:8080/fhir And to set up the provider in the pseudonym service follow these steps:
+In the address DB you should have a entry that sets the address endpoint to: http://host.docker.internal:8080/fhir and to set up the provider in the pseudonym service with the following steps:
 1. do the following curl request in the terminal
 ```curl
 curl -X 'POST' \